CynthiaKoopman/Reinforcement-Learning/README.md

 # Reinforcement Learning - Basic
-Easy Implementation of selected Reinforcement Learning Algorithms using Pytorch and for now only Cartpole environment from OpenAI gym.
+Easy Implementation of selected Reinforcement Learning Algorithms using Pytorch on Cartpole and Lunar Lander environment from OpenAI gym.
 Every experiment includes the code (.py) and an execution example (.ipynb).

 Ready:
 * Vanilla Policy Gradient (REINFORCE)